d-bitok/martinwolf/_posts/2015-03-04-my-web-development-setup-march-2015-edition.md

 I’m a big fan of the internal Trackpad of MacBooks, but somehow I don’t really like the external Magic Trackpad.
 Not sure what’s the problem.
 Might be the size, the angle or just the position next to the keyboard instead of below it.
 So I just switched to a Razer DeathAdder Chroma mouse.
 I always loved the Logitech MX series, but my G400 doesn’t work well with OS X and I have a lot of other Razer gear on my Windows PC which has always done a great job, so I chose a DeathAdder.
 I think I’m going to enjoy it.

 ### Apple iPhone 6
 As every year in autumn I switched to the newest iPhone.
 I chose the 6 over the 6 Plus.
-It’s cheaper and I was already worried about the size of the regular 6 so I don’t wanted to give the 6 Plus a try.
+It’s cheaper and I was already worried about the size of the regular 6 so I didn't want to give the 6 Plus a try.
 Still not sure what to think of the trend of big phones.
 But I recently held a 6 Plus in my hands and the display is really gorgeous.

 ### Apple Retina iPad Mini
 I sold the regular iPad Mini and kept the one with Retina Display.
 I use it for testing as well as watching Netflix, reading, etc.